1. Preparing your environment for installation

 with installation size of 100 MB and runtime size of 20 GB.

-For detailed information on partitioning and size, see Partitioning reference in Performing a standard RHEL 9 installation.
+For detailed information on partitioning and size, see Disk partitions in Red Hat Enterprise Linux 9 Managing storage devices.

 1.3.
 Storage guidelines